 - Emphasis on relative strength: Momentum investing focuses on the relative strength of an asset compared to its peers or a benchmark index.
 Assets that consistently outperform their counterparts are considered to have strong momentum and are preferred for investment.

 - Short holding periods: Momentum investing typically involves shorter holding periods.

 - Risk management: Momentum investors often employ risk management techniques, such as stop-loss orders or trailing stop orders, to protect against potential downside risk in case the momentum reverses.

 Example of Momentum Investing in India

 During the pandemic, domestic pharmaceutical companies have seen massive price increases.
-The Nifty Pharma index has increased by 40% in the last year, indicating the superiority of pharmaceutical stocks.
+The Nifty Pharma index has increased by 40% in 2020, indicating the superiority of pharmaceutical stocks.
 Many investors jumped on board to take advantage of the trend and make quick gains.
 This strategy to go along with the market trend is called momentum investing.